canonical/craft-store/docs/howto/upload-package-with-resources.rst

 ================================================

 One of the most common workflows when communicating with the store API is to release a package.
-This guide explains how to upload a package and an associated resource and then release that.
+This guide explains how to upload and release a package with an associated resource.
 We will use a charm as an example.

 This performs roughly the same store operations as running: